• Skip to primary navigation

 Jump to Recipe Print Recipe

-An aerial view of sweet potato salad on a blue plate.
+An aerial view of sweet potato salad on a blue plate with a bowl of cranberries on the side.

 If this is not what you had in mind for your festivities why not try our Mixed Leaf and Cherry Salad or our Apple Pecan Salad or if you are looking for something simple with bright Xmas Colour try our Mediterranean Tomato Cucumber Salad.